9 rules that power successful MVPs

 Check on your user’s feedback, crunch those numbers and decide – if your forecast looks great, if your traffic looks promising, if your active users are slowly growing, chances are you’re attracting investors and there’s a chance your idea is amongst those 10 lucky percent – otherwise: it is not too late to get out.

-In conclusion, Successful MVPs deliver as advertised: maximum value with minimum risks.
+Successful MVPs deliver as advertised: maximum value with minimum risks.
 Even when done right, there’s still a chance of failure but the entire experience of building it, still makes you a winner.
 At the end of the day, building an MVP might have given you the opportunity to probe your idea within live circumstances, obtain a draft for an eventual lucrative app and get rid of that “What if?” lurking within.

 All of the above is not a success formula, but merely a minimum set of requirements in building Successful MVPs (at least from our stakeholders perspective).
 If there’s an itching idea in your head and you need an expert’s opinion, reach one of our Project Managers – they’ve each took part in over a dozen MVP developments and would be happy to cover any of your needs.